codepath/android_guides/UI-Testing-with-Robotium.md

 For more details, make sure to check the [Robotium documentation](https://code.google.com/p/robotium/wiki/Getting_Started).

 ##Robotium in Google's Espresso way

+###Motivation

-Old example uses [`ActivityInstrumentationTestCase2`]([https://developer.android.com/reference/android/test/ActivityInstrumentationTestCase2.html]), which is already marked as deprecated, so it won't be maintained any more.
-Android Reference says clearly that
+Most of `Robotium` examples [`ActivityInstrumentationTestCase2`]([https://developer.android.com/reference/android/test/ActivityInstrumentationTestCase2.html]), which is already marked as deprecated, so it won't be maintained any more. `Android Reference` says clearly that:

 > `**This class was deprecated in API level 24.**
 >